 - User-Friendly With Powerful Tool Integrations

 You must have a user-friendly interface for the tool you use.
 This will provide the testers with clarity and comfort.
-This also enables innate efficiency and working, which improves and engages test management.
+This also enables innate efficiency and working, which improves and engages test management tools.

 A test management framework provides flawless integration with different powerful frameworks for streamlining data and workflows.
 It also involves moving a pipeline, synchronizing faults, and designing targeted bug checks.
 This gives you a strong, flexible, and fast experience.
 It handles the product launches with ease and interacts with your staff without any major difficulty.